-The Board is committed to ensuring that Cardinal Health is a positive force in solving the opioid epidemic and has supported the Company’s active efforts in that regard through the Opioid Action Program and other initiatives.
+The Board is committed to ensuring that we are a positive force in solving the opioid epidemic and has supported our active efforts in that regard through the Opioid Action Program and other initiatives.

 The Board and its Committees regularly review anti-diversion and controlled substances monitoring systems and ethics and compliance programs generally, with members of management with responsibility for these programs attending Board and Committee meetings as appropriate.

-Within the Board, the Audit Committee has responsibility for overseeing the Company’s Ethics and Compliance program.
-Among other things, the Audit Committee receives quarterly updates from the Chief Legal and Compliance Officer regarding the ethics and compliance program, and the full Board receives an annual report regarding the ethics and compliance program.
-The Audit Committee and Board receive updates, as appropriate, regarding the Company’s anti-diversion program through these ethics and compliance reports as well as through occasional interim reports.
+Within the Board, the Audit Committee has responsibility for overseeing our Ethics and Compliance program.
+Among other things, the Audit Committee receives quarterly updates from the Chief Legal and Compliance Officer regarding the Ethics and Compliance Program, and the full Board receives an annual report regarding the Ethics and Compliance Program.
+The Audit Committee and Board receive updates, as appropriate, regarding our anti-diversion program through these ethics and compliance reports as well as through occasional interim reports.
 In addition, the Deputy General Counsel provides quarterly reports to the Audit Committee about litigation and investigations, including reports about regulatory matters relating to opioids.
 Finally, the Audit Committee receives an annual report from the Chief Quality and Regulatory Officer regarding quality and regulatory affairs.
 The Senior Vice President- Ethics and Compliance and other members of senior management participate in these reports to the Audit Committee and the Board, as appropriate.
 The Audit Committee reports regularly to the full Board.

 In addition to its ongoing oversight and engagement with management regarding anti-diversion and opioid-related matters, the Board has taken the following governance actions relating to the opioid epidemic:

-- In February 2018, the Board formed an Ad Hoc Committee to focus on oversight of opioid-related risks.
-As discussed in greater detail below, the Ad Hoc Committee is responsible for assisting the Board in engaging with management regarding the Company’s multifaceted response to the opioid epidemic and providing advice, regular reports and recommendations to the full Board on such issues.
+- In February 2018, the Board formed an Ad Hoc Committee of independent directors to assist the Board in its oversight of opioid-related risks.
+As discussed in greater detail below, the Ad Hoc Committee is responsible for assisting the Board in engaging with management regarding our multifaceted response to the opioid epidemic and providing advice, regular reports and recommendations to the full Board on these issues.

 The Board and its Committees also have taken other governance actions in the recent years, including:

-- In 2015, as a result of shareholder discussions, the Board expanded the Nominating and Governance Committee’s oversight of the Company’s policies and practices regarding political expenditures to include an annual review of the Company’s corporate political contributions and trade association dues and payments.
-The Company also began posting an annual Political Activities and Contributions Report.
+- In 2015, as a result of shareholder discussions, the Board expanded the Nominating and Governance Committee’s oversight of our policies and practices regarding political expenditures to include an annual review of our corporate political contributions and trade association dues and payments.
+We also began posting an annual Political Activities and Contributions Report.
 The reports can be found at https://www.cardinalhealth.com/en/about-us/corporate-citizenship/ethics-and-governance.html

 Ad Hoc Committee of the Cardinal Health Board of Directors

-In February 2018, the Cardinal Health Board of Directors formed an Ad Hoc Committee of independent directors of the Board to assist the Board in its oversight of opioid issues.
-The Committee is responsible for assisting the Board in its duty to engage with senior management and to oversee the Company’s response to the nationwide problem of prescription opioid abuse by (1) engaging with the Company’s executives and management regarding the Company’s response to the nationwide problem of prescription opioid abuse, and (2) providing advice, regular reports, and recommendations to the Board in connection with those issues.
+In February 2018, the Board of Directors formed an Ad Hoc Committee of independent directors of the Board to assist the Board in its oversight of opioid issues.
+The Committee is responsible for assisting the Board in its duty to engage with senior management and to oversee our response to the nationwide problem of prescription opioid abuse by (1) engaging with executives and management regarding our response to the nationwide problem of prescription opioid abuse, and (2) providing advice, regular reports, and recommendations to the Board in connection with those issues.